jameslawson/new-machine/README.md

 - **Corporate HTTP Proxy**: Optional: Add the HTTP Proxy add/remove functions in `./add_remove_proxy.sh` to a start-up script (like .bash_profile).

-## 2. Homebrew

 To install [Homebrew](https://brew.sh/) and the Homebrew formulas:

-1. Run the following at a command-prompt:
+- **Homebrew**: Run the following at a command-prompt:
     ```bash
     $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-    ```
-2. Install Formulas:
-    ```bash
-    brew bundle --file ~/Brewfile
-    ```
+    ``` .
-    **Note**: This command reads `~/Brewfile` to install essential tools like vim, git, tree; install languages likes Java, Scala; and install macOS apps like Chrome, KeepingYouAwake, Spectable via [Homebrew Cask](http://caskroom.io/).

-3. Optional: Verify the installation has modified your PATH correctly.
+    Optional: Verify the installation has modified your PATH correctly.
 Output the `$PATH` environment variable:
     ```bash
     $ echo $PATH
     ```